 But if you later change your mind and decide not to buy a GM vehicle, you have the option of redeeming your rewards for cash.
 If you opt for cash, your reward is reduced to 1%, and you must earn a minimum of $100 in rewards before you can redeem them.

 There is no limit on the amount of rewards you can earn in any given year, and rewards dollars don't expire for seven years.

 There are limits on the amount of rewards you can redeem, and they vary by the make and model vehicle you want.
 All GM brands are eligible, including Cadillac, although not every model qualifies.

 You earn five points for every dollar you spend at Toyota dealerships, plus one point per dollar everywhere else.
 Points are worth a penny a piece, so 10,000 points are worth $100.

-Points can redeemed for service, parts and accessories at Toyota dealerships, rentals at Toyota Rent a Car, and the purchase or lease of a new or "certified used" Toyota.
+Points can be redeemed for service, parts, and accessories at Toyota dealerships, rentals at Toyota Rent a Car, and the purchase or lease of a new or "certified used" Toyota.

 You can redeem as many points as you like, but the number of points you can earn is capped: Up to 200,000 points per year on purchases made at participating Toyota dealers and up to 5,000 points outside the dealership.

 You can also help a family member or friend buy a new car; you just have to be present at the transaction.
 Unused points expire after five years in both programs.